MicrosoftDocs/SupportArticles-docs/support/mem/intune/troubleshoot-vpn-profiles.md

 ## Overview of VPN profiles

 Virtual private networks (VPNs) give users secure remote access to the organization network.
 Devices use a VPN connection profile to start a connection with the VPN server.
-VPN profiles in Microsoft Intune assign VPN settings to users and devices in the organization, so they can easily and securely connect to the organizational network.
+In Microsoft Intune, VPN profiles assign VPN settings to users and devices in the organization.
+Then, the users can easily and securely connect to the organizational network.

-For example, you want to configure all iOS devices with the required settings to connect to a file share on the organization network.
-Then, you create a VPN profile that includes these settings, and assign this profile to all users who have iOS devices.
-The users see the VPN connection in the list of available networks, and can connect with minimal effort.
+For example, if you want to configure all iOS devices with the required settings to connect to a file share on the organization network, you can create a VPN profile that includes these settings, and assign this profile to all users who have iOS devices.
+After that, the users can see the VPN connection in the list of available networks and connect with minimal effort.

 You can create VPN profiles by using different VPN connection types.